 Whenever you arrive in a new country, go and buy a cheap local SIM card with a reasonable plan.
 You often get text and talk time included, as well as data volume.
 Take Bali for example.
 You can get a plan with 8 GB of data for about 15 USD.
 That won’t be enough to do all of your work, but it most certainly is sufficient to check emails and get small tasks done.

 Bear in mind that your phone needs to be unlocked, otherwise you won’t be able to use a local SIM card.
 I always buy my phones unlocked.
-In case you haven’t, ask your provider to unlock it or look for places online that are specialized in that.
+In case you haven’t, ask your provider to unlock it or look for places online that specialize in that.

 Tip: If you need to do work from your computer, but don’t have any wi-fi, only your local SIM card in your smartphone, you can use the data from your phone by tethering.
-Simply turn on ‘Personal hotspot’ under ‘Settings’ and connect to your phone by going to your computer wi-fi, select your phone and enter the password (which you can create on your phone).
+Simply turn on ‘Personal hotspot’ under ‘Settings’ and connect to your phone by going to your computer wi-fi, selecting your phone, and entering the password (which you can create on your phone).

 2. Data Roaming USB